Saiderbel/lstm-ae-ad/README.md

 ## Overview

-Implementation of an LSTM-Autoencoder based neural network for Anomaly detection in Industrial Conntrol Systems (ICS) network logs.
+Implementation of an LSTM-Autoencoder shaped neural network for Anomaly detection in Industrial Conntrol Systems (ICS) network logs.
-The output of the model is then explained using the [shap](https://github.com/slundberg/shap) library

 ## How to install dependencies